OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 <!-- // an overview of the code -->

 We've introduced some new and important concepts in this experiment.

 We've created and imported **modules**, files containing code that can be called and reused in other scripts without having to re-type it all.
-When you update a module, any program that calls them will get the new changes!

 We've also introduced **classes** which are blueprints for Python objects.
 Python objects are collections of data that are meant to help you wrap up low-level grunt-work code into simpler, more usable functions and variables.

+Modules and classes are a crucial part of writing clean and maintainable software.
+It's best practice to write your code to make use of modules or classes and avoid retyping the same code over and over again so you can update or make fixes much more easily.

 Finally, we introduced **safely exiting from an infinite loop**, to ensure that the Omega's GPIOs are properly freed from the Python script once you want to end the program.